-Roadblock Politics: The Origins of Violence in Central Africa offers a new way to think about state power and violence, in and through infrastructure.
-Peer Schouten writes a powerful and empirically detailed account of the messy politics of control that has characterised the region’s logistical and trade flows over time.
-Movement necessitates encounters, with blockade points run by an assortment of state officials, military and rebel factions, bandits and villagers that levy transit taxes.
+In Roadblock Politics: The Origins of Violence in Central Africa, Peer Schouten offers a new way to think about state power and violence in and through infrastructure, exploring blockade points run by an assortment of state officials, military and rebel factions, bandits and villagers that levy transit taxes.
+This is a powerful and empirically detailed account of the messy politics of control that has characterised the region’s logistical and trade flows over time, writes Jonathan Silver.

-The primary transport networks of important corridors for global supply chains are “littered with roadblocks” (272) which mean nothing can move without payment.
-Schouten draws on extensive fieldwork in the Democratic Republic of Congo (DRC) and Central African Republic (CAR) to develop his analysis.
-Over the last decade or so he has mapped over 1,000 roadblocks that complicate the ways in which the region’s geography might be approached.
+The primary transport networks of important corridors for global supply chains are ‘littered with roadblocks’ (272), which mean nothing can move without payment.
+In Roadblock Politics, Peer Schouten draws on extensive fieldwork in the Democratic Republic of Congo (DRC) and Central African Republic (CAR) to develop his analysis.
+Over the last decade or so he has mapped over 1000 roadblocks that complicate the ways in which the region’s geography might be approached.

-This is followed by an analysis of the infrastructures of empire, in which gradual attempts by various colonial and imperial powers to exert logistical power, emerge through appropriation of the pre-colonial system.
-Schouten shows how this ordering was later superseded through the “thickening of the infrastructure grid” as a form of “infrastructural colonization” (78-79) and how sabotage of these systems was a critical mode of anti-colonial resistance.
-The final historical chapter outlines the ruination of these infrastructures of empire, as the collapse of colonial economies predicated the rapid disintegration of transport networks, state authority and subsequent emergence of deregulated supply chain capitalism.
+This is followed by an analysis of the infrastructures of empire, in which gradual attempts by various colonial and imperial powers to exert logistical power emerge through appropriation of the pre-colonial system.
+Schouten shows how this ordering was later superseded through the ‘thickening of the infrastructure grid’ as a form of ‘infrastructural colonization’ (78-79) and how sabotage of these systems was a critical mode of anti-colonial resistance.
+The final historical chapter outlines the ruination of these infrastructures of empire, as the collapse of colonial economies predicated the rapid disintegration of transport networks, state authority and the subsequent emergence of deregulated supply chain capitalism.

 The second part of the book offers a contemporary analysis of roadblock politics to show how the making of both modern conflicts, and the operations of logistics on the supply chain frontier, are anchored in and around the roadblock and its politics.
 We learn through a focus on roadblock geographies and supply chain frontiers that power no longer resides in the centre, but like in pre-colonial times, along the routes through which trade is forced to travel.

 This book provides a unique contribution to a range of debates.
-Its focus on roadblocks and control over key routes as a vital source of power and their resulting contestation, upends much conventional thinking.
-This position rejects the reading of conflict in the region as a matter of control over vast territories or key zones of mineral extraction, that have dominated much contemporary analysis.
+Its focus on roadblocks and control over key routes as a vital source of power and their resulting contestation upends much conventional thinking.
+This position rejects the reading of conflict in the region as a matter of control over vast territories or key zones of mineral extraction, which have dominated much contemporary analysis.

 In doing so, the author offers two clear contributions.
-Firstly, he challenges traditions of thinking about the making and exerting of state and extra state power as territorially based, pushing the reader toward a focus on those actors who can control circulation and flow.
-Secondly, he demonstrates how logistics is “firmly entangled with the fabric of everyday life” (257) rather than some standardised global infrastructure that operates without friction.
+Firstly, he challenges traditions of thinking about the making and exerting of state and extra-state power as territorially based, pushing the reader toward a focus on those actors who can control circulation and flow.
+Secondly, he demonstrates how logistics are ‘firmly entangled with the fabric of everyday life’ (257) rather than some standardised global infrastructure that operates without friction.